sagemath/trac_to_gh/Issue 2129.md

 # Issue 2129: implement "sage -t" for .pyx files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2129

 Original creator: was